konfig-dev/splitit-web-sdks/go/docs/InstallmentPlanInitiateRequest.md

 `func (o *InstallmentPlanInitiateRequest) HasEventsEndpoints() bool`

 HasEventsEndpoints returns a boolean if a field has been set.

+### GetProcessingData

+`func (o *InstallmentPlanInitiateRequest) GetProcessingData() ProcessingData`

+GetProcessingData returns the ProcessingData field if non-nil, zero value otherwise.

+### GetProcessingDataOk

+`func (o *InstallmentPlanInitiateRequest) GetProcessingDataOk() (*ProcessingData, bool)`

+GetProcessingDataOk returns a tuple with the ProcessingData field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetProcessingData

+`func (o *InstallmentPlanInitiateRequest) SetProcessingData(v ProcessingData)`

+SetProcessingData sets ProcessingData field to given value.

+### HasProcessingData

+`func (o *InstallmentPlanInitiateRequest) HasProcessingData() bool`

+HasProcessingData returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)